- Scholarship Smarts

 - Finding and Getting Scholarships

-Below are some search factors that can yield numerous scholarships.
+Below are some search factors to try in your online search for scholarships.
 If you get too many results, try narrowing down your search using one or more additional factors.
 The more qualifications you meet, the more likely you are to win the award.

 - State or county of residence